WolfgangBischoffTHAB/riscvassembler_java/README.md

 the assembly instructions that are placed into the binary!

 At this point of the development of my own assembler, optimizations are not part of the picture just yet.
-Therefore if the GNU linker optmizies the output, I cannot compare my assemblers output to the GNU toolchain output any more because instructions are removed or added and addresses changes.
+Therefore if the GNU linker optimizes the output, I cannot compare my assembler's output to the GNU toolchain output any more because instructions are removed or added and therefore addresses change.
-Addresses are encoded into instructions in assembly so the entire output is not comparable any more!
+Addresses are encoded into instructions in RISCV assembly so the entire output is not comparable any more!

 I want to disable any optimizations if possible to be able to compare the outputs